andrewdw/ceros-test/README.md

 `make dev` or `docker compose up` will run the application

+The application will be available at `http://localhost:8080`

 ### Running locally without Docker

 1. `npm install`
 2. `npm run dev`

+The application will be available at `http://localhost:8080`

 ### Running unit tests